 This blog covers just some of the questions we are frequently asked in relation to CIF bids.
 If you have any further questions you would like to direct to one of our specialists in this area, please contact us.

 Lea Hough has extensive experience in preparing funding applications for development or maintenance works through funding streams including the Condition Improvement Fund (CIF).
-Acting as consultants to academy schools, sixth form colleges and small multi-academy trusts, our team have obtained over £27 million of funding for schools and academies across Lancashire and Cumbria over the years, achieving £11 million in the last year alone.
+Acting as consultants to academy schools, sixth form colleges and small multi-academy trusts, our team have obtained over £36 million, meaning a significant investment in educational infrastructure in Lancashire and beyond.